jhpyle/docassemble/demo.md

   - pleading: LegalFiling
   - court: Court
 comment: |
-  An "objects" section initializes variables that are docassemble objects.
+  An "objects" section initializes variables that are DALang objects.
 The object types here (Case, Individual, LegalFiling, and Court) are imported through the docassemble.base.legal module.
   (See the "modules" block above.)
----
-generic object: Individual
-sets: x.child
-code: |
-  x.initializeAttribute('child', ChildList)
----
-generic object: Individual
-sets: x.income
-code: |
-  x.initializeAttribute('income', Income)
----
-generic object: Individual
-sets: x.asset
-code: |
-  x.initializeAttribute('asset', Asset)
----
-generic object: Individual
-sets: x.expense
-code: |
-  x.initializeAttribute('expense', Expense)
 ---
 mandatory: true
 code: |